ShishirPatil/gorilla/openfunctions/README.md

 ## Self-Hosting OpenFunctions

 This section provides a guide on how to self-host the OpenFunctions model on your local machine.
-The server code example enables the deployment of the OpenFunctions model using FastAPI and uvicorn, while the client code demonstrates how to interact with this local server using the OpenAI package.
+The example server enables the deployment of the OpenFunctions model using FastAPI and uvicorn, while the example client demonstrates how to interact with this local server using the OpenAI package.

 ### Setting Up Your Local Server